ClayenKitten/itam-edu/README.md

 #### Configure reverse proxy

-Compose deployment includes [Caddy](https://caddyserver.com/) as as reverse-proxy.
+Compose deployment includes [Caddy](https://caddyserver.com/) as a reverse-proxy.

-Copy [Caddyfile.example](./Caddyfile.example) as `Caddyfile` and adjust values in it.
+Copy [Caddyfile.example](./Caddyfile.example) as `Caddyfile` and adjust its content as needed.

 #### Start